Skip to main content

 Case Study: DACH Mid-Market

-An Austrian mechanical engineering company wanted to optimize its maintenance processes with AI:
+An Austrian machinery operator wanted to optimize its maintenance processes with AI.
+The starting situation was technically demanding:

 • 50+ legacy systems